 Visitors to Montenegro can fly to Podgorica, Montenegro’s capital city, or to Tivat which is the gateway to the Kotor peninsula.
-Alternatively, flight options are available to Dubrovnik in Croatia and you can transfer to some ports in Montenegro within 30-minutes drive.
+Alternatively, flight options are available to Dubrovnik in Croatia.
+And you can also transfer to some ports in Montenegro within 30-minutes drive.

-You’ll find that the country has the diversity of luxury marina Porto Montenegro to the authenticity of red-tiled fishing towns without the higher prices and crowds found in the Western Mediterranean.
+You’ll find that the country has a lot of diversity.
+With the luxury of marina Porto Montenegro to the authenticity of red-tiled fishing towns.
+But without the higher prices and crowds found in the Western Mediterranean.

-One of the biggest advantages to renting a yacht in Montenegro is the yacht-friendly legislation compared to booking a yacht charter in the French Riviera, Spain, Italy or neighbouring Croatia.
+One of the biggest advantages to renting a yacht in Montenegro is the yacht-friendly legislation when you compare it to booking a yacht charter in the French Riviera, Spain, Italy or neighbouring Croatia.
 Montenegro has flexible cruising regulations such as the ability for foreign vessels to remain in Montenegrin waters with no restriction on time, and VAT benefits for charterers.

 Typically, a yacht charter price will be presented as € per week + Advance Provisioning Allowance (APA) + VAT.
-The APA is used to purchase provisions for your yacht rental and is around 30% of the charter fee; it is used to cover expenses such as food, beverages, fuel and port fees.
-If you charter a yacht in Montenegro you pay no VAT on your charter fee – effectively this includes tax and duty-free fuel – which is a great benefit when choosing a yacht charter destination.
+The APA purchases provisions for your yacht rental and is around 30% of the charter fee.
+It is for expenses such as food, beverages, fuel and port fees.
+If you charter a yacht in Montenegro you pay no VAT on your charter fee.
+Effectively this includes tax and duty-free fuel – which is a great benefit when choosing a yacht charter destination.

 Top Destinations to Visit on a Montenegro luxury yacht charter

 If you want to discover Montenegro you can charter all types of motor yachts and boats.
 From luxury crewed motor yachts to catamarans and sailing yachts.
 There really is no better way to explore this beautiful country.

-The weather in Montenegro is ideal for days cruising the picturesque coastline – the months of May, June and September offer warm temperatures of around 24 degrees Celsius with fewer crowds.
+The weather in Montenegro is ideal for days cruising the picturesque coastline.
+Especially the months of May, June and September offer warm temperatures of around 24 degrees Celsius with fewer crowds.
 Temperatures average 28-29 degrees Celsius during the summer months of July and August when towns and ports are busiest.

 212 Yachts can suggest a yacht charter itinerary that takes in the best of this ‘Jewel of the Adriatic’.
 So enjoy reading some of our top places to visit in Montenegro below.